circus-tent/circus/docs/source/index.rst

 -------------------------------------

-Circus provides a command-line script that can be used to manage one or more programs, each running as one or more process instance.
+Circus provides a command-line script that can be used to manage one or more programs.
+Each program can have one or more running processes.

 Circus's command-line tool is configurable using an ini-style configuration file.
 Here is a minimal example::